ItsMonarch04/crash-course/docs/adr/0001-foundation-decisions.md

 29. **Tie-sequence event ordering** — equal-time events execute by insertion sequence, making heap implementation details irrelevant.
 30. **Trace binary plus JSON dual encoding** — compact bytes serve gates and files while JSON serves inspection without becoming a consensus format.
 31. **AGPL-3.0-only license** — the lab remains freely shareable and every crate carries the same explicit license metadata.
-32. **Owner-gated commits, tags, and releases** — agents leave an auditable change queue; repository state and public release timing remain owner decisions.
+32. **I cut every commit, tag, and release by hand** — repository state and public release timing are my decisions, never a pipeline's.
-33. **Build ledger and session protocol** — bounded sessions, recorded gates, and an append-only handoff keep work safe across gaps and agents.
+33. **Every change records the gates it passed** — I can put the project down for a month and pick it back up without re-deriving what was already proven.
 34. **`preflight.sh` as the local CI mirror** — contributors can run the same essential checks without needing a remote commit or pull request.
 35. **Runaway guards in the simulator** — zero-delay self-scheduling must fail loudly instead of hanging a campaign.
 36. **Theater Playwright smoke with reduced motion** — browser behavior is checked at the interaction boundary while animation timing stays testable.